“I know it’s a hideous story but it’s a true story of our time and the world we live in”- Catherine Holly

 The men and Hockstader, are distracted momentarily as well, Hockstader looking annoyed at the incident, reminding him that the place is in disrepair and in need of money for vast reconstruction.

-We hear a constant low droning buzz, as Dr Cukrowicz passes surgical implements back and forth to his nurses, a basin with liquid filled with steel tools, surgical implements and rubber gloves.
+We hear a constant low droning buzz, as Dr Cukrowicz passes surgical implements back and forth to his nurses, a basin with liquid filled with steel tools, surgical implements, and rubber gloves.
 A table covered in linen with surgical scissors of all sizes.
 Wearing his mask we see Cukrowicz’s brows furrowed as he works on the woman…now it’s apparent that the buzzing is coming from a large lab light that is threatening to burn out, crackling on and off, flickering overhead.

 Again, another disturbance, another hindrance, Dr Cukrowicz turns his head once again, to see what is interrupting his procedure…the light goes dark.
 Whispers in the balcony, Cukrowicz looks up at Hockstader who is now leaving the balcony.
-Cukrowicz now finished, frustrated with these working conditions, tears off his latex gloves, as they snap audibly he addresses the men in the balcony.
+Cukrowicz now finished, frustrated with these working conditions, tears off his latex gloves, as they snap audibly he addresses the men on the balcony.

-“You have just witnessed a delicate performed under the most primitive surgical conditions i hope any of you will ever encounter” He storms out of the operating theater, slams his gloves down, as the glass door swings shut, and the scene fades, leading him into Hockstader’s office…
+“You have just witnessed a delicate performed under the most primitive surgical conditions I hope any of you will ever encounter” He storms out of the operating theater, slams his gloves down, as the glass door swings shut, and the scene fades, leading him into Hockstader’s office…

-“I know I know I know you are not the State Board of Health, but I am not a Witchdoctor”
+“I know I know I know you are not the State Board of Health, but I am not a Witchdoctor.”